LeadProgramming/Ecommerce-Cuddles/README.md

 ## Cloud Hosting

-Currently hosted on Heroku which is using a hobby dyno.
+Currently hosted on Heroku which is using a free dyno.
 The database is hosted on AWS EC2 for cost-effectiveness.
 These services are provided generously for students.

 ## Disclaimer